Bobbias/CsLox/README.md

 Current progress corresponds with the end of Chapter 13: Inheritance.

+# Current Task

+Improving documentation, and making modifications to the language before moving on to create the bytecode interpreter.

 # Dependencies

 This project depends on a couple Nuget packages: